 I am a PhD Candidate studying diabetes and pregnancy wellbeing and my first part of this study was published here.
 I am continuing this research at the moment, looking at how we can improve Preparedness for pregnancy through better communication between health care professionals and women with diabetes, and access to support and information.

 In 2012 I won a government grant that allowed us to grow our diabetes counselling services and help thousands of people.
-We also created some brilliant resources, including my children's picture book - Diabetes Can't Stop Me, and an ebook on Diabetes Burn Out.
+We also created some brilliant resources, including my children's picture book - Diabetes Can't Stop Me

-However life changes, and after 15 years and some amazing years helping so many people, it was time for us to close Diabetes Counselling Online in mid 2016 and in 2018 I decided to leave diabetes work altogether to concentrate on my sustainability work here and my writing of books here.
+However life changes, and after 15 years and some amazing years helping so many people, it was time for us to close Diabetes Counselling Online in mid 2016.
+In 2018 I decided to leave diabetes work altogether to concentrate on my sustainability work here and my writing of books here.

 Here is a little bit of press around my work.